-James Cheong is Chief Operating Officer of George Clinical.
+James Cheong is Chief Executive Officer of George Clinical.
 James has significant business leadership experience and more than 20 years of industry experience in both global pharma and CRO companies in the areas of Clinical Operations, Regulatory Affairs, Data Science and Regional Management.
 Prior to George Clinical, Cheong served as Head of Clinical Operations for the Chinese Market for Boehringer Ingelheim.
 Prior to Boehringer Ingelheim, Cheong acted as VP of Clinical Development at EPS International in the Asia-Pacific region.
 Based in our Singapore office, James leads global operations and directs the company’s administrative functions.

 Amanda is responsible for the project management and clinical operations teams to deliver George Clinical’s studies to the highest standards.
 Amanda has over 25 years’ experience implementing clinical trials across the Asia-Pacific region and more than 20 years’ line management experience.
 Amanda has worked across all clinical trial phases and George Clinical’s therapy areas.
 Her previous management roles span both CROs and pharmaceutical companies and she has worked as an independent consultant.